WHCU: Programming and hosts

-Since 2005, WHCU has been a station with conservative hosts.
-The station is an affiliate of CBS Radio News and carries top of the hour news coverage, as well as one-minute bottom-of-the-hour news updates during its live, local programming.
-It is also the flagship of Cornell University football, hockey and men's lacrosse broadcasts.
+On weekends, shows on money, health, gardening, home repair, technology and the law are heard.
+They include The Kim Komando Show, Bill Handel on the Law, Rich DeMuro on Tech, At Home with Gary Sullivan, The CBS News Weekend Roundup, The Larry Kudlow Show, The Lars Larson Show, Things Green with Nick Federoff, The Garden Club with Patrick Parent and Eye on Travel with Peter Greenberg.
+The station is a network affiliate of CBS News Radio and carries top of the hour news coverage, as well as one-minute bottom-of-the-hour news updates during its live, local programming.
+It is also the flagship of Cornell University Big Red football, hockey and men's lacrosse broadcasts.